 Unfortunately, many people across different contexts – e.g., the corporate world, politics, or voluntary organizations – are not satisfied with their leaders.
-On the other hand, many managers are not sure how to improve their leadership styles to face challenges such as changing demands of employees from different generations, managing through or with the help of Artificial Intelligence (AI), and supervising self-managed teams in which informal leaders take on responsibility.
+Despite the willingness to improve this situation, many managers are not sure how to adapt their leadership styles to face challenges such as changing demands of employees from different generations, managing through or with the help of Artificial Intelligence (AI), and supervising self-managed teams in which informal leaders take on responsibility.

 To help remedy this situation, our Chair studies leader-follower dynamics as they unfold in organizational life.
 Our work has been published in prestigious research journals such as the Academy of Management Journal, Academy of Management Learning & Education, Human Relations, Journal of Personality and Social Psychology or The Leadership Quarterly.

 Who is talking themselves into a leader role?

 Keep up with the latest events and activities.

 Studying leader-follower dynamics in daily life –